Column Configurations

 property

-Returns the reasoning trace column, which may be generated alongside the main column.
+Returns side-effect columns that may be generated alongside the main column.

 Returns: